-While your bridges soar, your website bores.
+While your bridges and towers soar, your social media bores.

-What happens when an architecture or engineering partnership’s commitment to strength, utility and beauty falls short digitally—adequate but hardly excellent?
+What happens when an architecture or engineering partnership’s commitment to strength, utility, and beauty falls short digitally—adequate but hardly excellent?
 There are still many who could care less: “Our reputation speaks for itself.”, “It’s only a portfolio.”, It looks on a par with our competition.”, or “We’re not in the business of creating the meaningless jabber characteristic of the web.”

-“Unless you have twelve months of signed business, profit margins that allow you to do your best work, and are satisfied with your current client relationships, investing in your firm’s ability to do business is not only important, but essential,” says Brent Robertson, an expert on creating and maintaining a digital presence.
+“Unless you have twelve months of signed business, profit margins that allow you to do your best work, and are satisfied with your current client relationships, investing in your firm’s ability to do business is not only important but essential,” says Brent Robertson, an expert on creating and maintaining a digital presence.

 Robertson’s a partner in Fathom (http://fathom.net), the West Hartford company that developed the architecture firm Svigals Partners website http://www.svigals.com, a fast-growing mid-sized shop with 35 employees with outstanding projects like the new Sandy Hook school.
 In addition, Fathom recently completed the very unboring site of the construction firm Fuss & O’Neill (http://www.fando.com) with 280 employees, ninety years in the business, and seven locations nationwide.

 “Even if your reach is small and local, and you are very specialized, the ever-growing capacity of full-service firms and the increasing reach of competing specialty firms makes for a landscape that puts a lot of pressure on firms to differentiate themselves.
 Add to this, the fact that more and more of the decision-making for acquiring professional services happens online before a potential client ever reaches out, makes a digital presence more important than ever,” says Robertson.